CliffordAnderson/XQuery4Humanists/session-two.md

 > Hint: You'll probably need to use regular expressions in ```local:collect-words()``` to clean up the strings.
 If so, this function ```fn:replace($words, "[!?.',/-]", "")``` should do the trick nicely.

-Give it a try yourself before checking out what I came up with...
-[Zorba](http://try-zorba.28.io/queries/xquery/ZZf2fGYOwtkBvN8sbzI4cX4plYw%3D) and [Gist](https://gist.github.com/CliffordAnderson/468e0b6a8ee6143676f9).
-Ready to check your work?
+Give it a try yourself before [checking out what I came up with....](https://gist.github.com/CliffordAnderson/468e0b6a8ee6143676f9)

 Let's write the ```local:collect-words``` function first.
 This function accepts a sequence of text nodes, strips away punctuation and other non-essential differences, and returns a sequence of words.